 When Buddy was younger, he always traveled with a copy of one of his Diary of a Wimpy Kid Books.

-I also traveled with the book Dona Flor and Her Two Husbands, which I read during the brief moments of relaxation at the campsite.
+On our road trip to South Dakota, I also traveled with the book Dona Flor and Her Two Husbands, which I read during the brief moments of relaxation at the campsite.
+However, on our most recent road trip, I was the sole driver and did not take a book.
 Unlike Buddy, I cannot read in the car.

 7. Yes, take the teen’s phone